hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - Implement post natal follow up (follow the baby develompent - height, weight, head tour size etc ...)
 - Implement a way to connect future moms between each other (with the approximative same due date.)
 - Support for multiple pregnancies tracking in the same account
+- Make a "Future daddy" version to help the becoming father to support and accompany their partner during the pregnancy

 ## Milestones